 Alan Dapré has worked as a teacher, BBC Radio playwright, children’s TV scriptwriter and author of educational fiction and non-fiction titles.
 He currently writes humorous books for young readers, and lives on the west coast of Scotland.

 Alan grew up in Kent and went to school in Sandwich near Ham.
-Crumbs.
-He has always loved writing stories and enjoyed painting too.
-Pictures, not fences.

 Buzzing with story ideas, he finally left school in his mid-thirties and became a full-time writer.
 He lived in Oxfordshire for a while and wrote TV shows such as Brum and Boohbah.

-His home office overlooks a castle (and an electricity pylon) on a hill.
+Alan’s home office overlooks a castle (and an electricity pylon) on a hill.
 Alan gets lots of ideas while walking his dog on the beach … in the rain.
 As he dries off, he enjoys writing sunny, funny children’s stories, with a Scottish twist.